Daniel-W-Innes/-SYSC3110-Project/docs/Design Decisions.md

 Game:

 The Game class is the interface connecting the GUI to the Board class.
 It takes in the result of user input and calls the correct game logic to advance the game.
-The two primary operations are to query the possible moves for the piece clicked and telling the view of that, and forwarding a move to the board once a user has specifed a location to move a piece to.
+The primary operations are to query the possible moves for the piece clicked and telling the view of that, and forwarding a move to the board once a user has specifed a location to move a piece to.
 This stops the view from having to talk directly to the model.
+Another operation is to handle requests about hints, undo and redo operations.

-There is additional functionality not yet implemented, but will be in future milestones: move, undo, serialize, and possibly others.
+There is additional functionality not yet implemented, but will be in future milestones: serialize, and possibly others.

 **_View(s)_**